Adeel Ahmed: Pakistan Telecommunication

-Ahmed started his career with now dissolved Pakistan Telecommunication.
+Ahmed started his career with PTCL.
 On 6 August 2001, he scored his first league goal against Balochistan Red in 2001 National Football Championship.
 Adeel scored one goal in four appearances as Pakistan Telecommunication were knocked out in quarter-finals by Pakistan Army.

 In 2002 National Football Championship Ahmed scored a brace against Sui Southern Gas in the final group stage match, scoring his first in 40th and second 44th minute.
-Ahmed finished the tournament with two goals in three matches as they were once again knocked out in quarter finals, this time b Allied Bank.
+Ahmed finished the tournament with two goals in three matches as they were once again knocked out in quarter finals, this time by Allied Bank.

 The 2003 National Football Championship was breakthrough for Ahmed as he scored five goals in six appearances.
 On 26 April, he scored a brace against Pakistan Police in the opening fixture of group stages, scoring in 3rd and 35th minute in a 2–0 win.
 In the second group stage match, Ahmed scored another brace against Balochistan Red, scoring in 20th and 74th minute in a 2–0 win.
 In Round of 16 match, Adeel scored the only goal of the match on 71st minute against Allied Bank in a 1–0 victory.
 Pakistan Telecommunication was knocked out in quarter finals for third consecutive season, as eventual winners WAPDA defeated them 1–0.
 In the 2003 National Football Challenge Cup Ahmed in the opening match against Habib Bank in a 1–1 draw.
 Ahmed's second goal of the tournament was against Pakistan Airforce in 4–0 victory, with Ahmed scoring the second goal of the team and attacking partner Muhammad Essa scoring the hat-trick.
 Pakistan Telecommunication won the tournament, marking Ahmed's first silverware as Pakistan Telecommunication won the tournament on a coin toss after match ended 1–1.
 Coin toss was used as the chief guest Governor of Balochistan Owais Ahmed Ghani could not wait for the penalty shoot-outs.

 Adeel played in All-Pakistan PTCL Floodlite Football Tournament, scoring his first goal against Pakistan Navy.
 On 18 July, he scored his first senior hat-trick against Afghan Chaman in a 7–0 win.
 Two days later, he scored the opening goal against DFA Bahawalpur.
 In finals Ahmed scored his second senior and career hat-trick against Pakistan Army.
 Ahmed scored in 16th, 44th and 71st minute as Pakistan Telecommunication won the finals 4–0 and Ahmed finished as the top-scorer with seven goals in five matches.
 Ahmed won his third trophy in 2003 when Pakistan Telecommunication won the 3rd All Pakistan Tufail Shaheed (Nishan-e-Haider) Flood-lit Football Tournament.
 Ahmed scored his only goal of the tournament against DFA Pak Pattan in quarter-finals.
 In All Pakistan Golden Jubilee Football Tournament, Ahmed scored a hat-trick against Tanzeem Sports as Pakistan Telecommunication lost 2–1 to Karachi Port Trust in the finals, Ahmed scored the opening goal in the finals.